 - Granulated sugar - cuts through the lemon bar tartness

-The shortbread crust
+The buttery crust

-Line a 9x9 inch ( 23 x 23 cm) baking tray with parchment paper, then press this mixture firmly into the tray.
-Bake it for approximately 20-22 minutes until lightly browned and just baked through.
+- Line a 9×9 inch ( 23 x 23 cm) baking pan with parchment paper, then press dough firmly into the prepared pan.

 The lemon curd

-Bake the lemon bars again until the lemon curd has set.
+- Bake the lemon bars again until the lemon curd has set.
 Slightly shaking the pan will show if it has set or not.
 There should not be a wobble to the curd.

 Serving and storing

 Store lemon bars, covered, in the refrigerator for up to 2 weeks.
+Freeze lemon bars for up to three months.

 Lemon bars can be frozen for up to three months.
 They can be frozen individually or as one whole.
 Cut the cooled lemon bars and place the sliced bars (without powdered sugar), onto a sheet, and put the freezer for about an hour until firm.
 Wrap each bar in foil or plastic wrap or place them in an airtight container and freeze.